 Sexual harassment deserves special mention.
-Sexual harassment, or sex-based harassment, occurs in a variety of circumstances that tend to share a common element, which is the introduction of sexual conduct or comments into the work or educational setting.
+Sexual harassment occurs in a variety of circumstances that tend to share a common element, which is the introduction of sexual conduct or comments into the work or educational setting.
 Often, sexual harassment involves relationships of unequal power and contains elements of coercion, as when compliance with requests for sexual favors or sexual attention becomes a condition, explicitly or implicitly, of employment, work, education, study, or benefits.
 Sexual harassment may also involve relationships among equals, as when repeated sexual advances or demeaning verbal or physical behavior have a detrimental effect on a person's ability to study or work at the University.

 Sexual harassment is unwelcome, gender-based verbal or physical conduct that is sufficiently severe, persistent or pervasive that it has the effect of unreasonably interfering with, denying or limiting someone's ability to participate in or benefit from the University's educational program and/or activities or work environment, and is based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.
-Sexual harassment is considered discrimination on the basis of sex if it includes harassment due to actual or perceived sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and/or gender identity.